Chart Color Schemes

 Employment conditions in Roxburgh Park (South) - Somerton face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Roxburgh Park South - Somerton has a skilled workforce with strong representation in manufacturing and industrial sectors.
-The unemployment rate was 10.9% as of September 2025, with an estimated employment growth of 0.9% over the past year.
+Roxburgh Park South Somerton has a skilled workforce with manufacturing and industrial sectors prominently represented.
+Its unemployment rate was 10.9% as of September 2025, with an estimated employment growth of 0.9% over the past year.
+As of that date, 4364 residents were employed while the unemployment rate stood at 6.2%, higher than Greater Melbourne's rate of 4.7%.

-However, professional & technical services employ only 5.6% of local workers compared to Greater Melbourne's 10.1%.
-There is a ratio of 0.9 workers per resident, suggesting substantial local employment opportunities.
-Between September 2024 and September 2025, employment levels increased by 0.9%, while the labour force grew by 1.7%, causing the unemployment rate to rise by 0.6 percentage points.
-In contrast, Greater Melbourne experienced employment growth of 3.0% and a labour force growth of 3.3%.
-State-level data from 25-Nov-25 shows Victoria's employment grew by 1.13% year-on-year, with the state unemployment rate at 4.7%, slightly higher than the national rate of 4.3%.
-National employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Roxburgh Park South - Somerton's employment mix suggests local employment should increase by 6.1% over five years and 12.9% over ten years, assuming constant population projections.
+Conversely, professional & technical employed only 5.6% of local workers, below Greater Melbourne's 10.1%.
+The ratio of 0.9 workers per resident indicated substantial local employment opportunities.
+In the year to September 2025, employment levels increased by 0.9% and labour force grew by 1.7%, leading to a rise in unemployment rate by 0.6 percentage points.
+Meanwhile, Greater Melbourne experienced employment growth of 3.0% and labour force growth of 3.3%, with a smaller rise in unemployment rate by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 projected national employment to expand by 6.6% over five years and 13.7% over ten years, with differing growth rates between industry sectors.
+Applying these projections to Roxburgh Park South Somerton's employment mix suggested local employment should increase by 6.1% over five years and 12.9% over ten years, though these are simple weighted extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment